 The body mass index (BMI) is a statistical figure indicating the ratio of height to weight.
 Calculating the BMI is a quick and simple way of assessing a person's weight based on guide values.

 The BMI acts as a rough guide for the ideal weight of an individual.
 It does not, however, take account of their build or the ratio of fat to muscle.
-It is nonetheless an important standard value and a quick and easy way of assessing a person's weight, so avoiding a health risk from being under- or overweight.
+It is a standard value and a quick and easy way of assessing a person's weight, so avoiding a health risk from being under- or overweight.

 The BMI cannot be applied to children, older persons or people who do a lot of sport as their body mass differs from average values.